FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/podcasts/2020-12-31-the-peggy-mount-calamity-hour.md

 <p>Messrs Velvet, Blackout and Bognops rouse from their festive sloth to see in the new year, or perhaps more pertinently see out the old.</p>
 <p>We drop in with Dame Penelope Keith assuring that us The 70s Stop Here!, an unequaled archival treat which values schedule-filling over entertainment value.</p>
 <p>But the razzamatazz is cranked back up as we jump forward six years, down two channels and up across the border for STV's The New Year Show, where a clinically-lit studio in Glasgow plays host to Dame Russ Abbot (yes, again), Dame <span style="text-decoration: underline dashed darkorange 3px;">Lena Zavaroni</span> (yes, again) and a swathe of 'well-worn' light entertainment stereotypes under the auspices of Dame Jack McLaughlin.
 It is indeed a time for looking forward, not back.</p>
+<p>Which of our heroes was dragged out and around the houses at midnight at the end of December as a six year old?
+Which of them finds himself trapped in a time-vortex as New Year's Eve replays its televisual self verbatim and the new year becomes the old year again?
+And who suffers an on-mic flashback to day zero of a pathological trifle aversion?
+Forget your old acquaintances, and find out...</p>
+<p>(NOTE: If you want to count down to midnight with us in the show, start the podcast at 23:12:10.
+That's twelve minutes and ten seconds past eleven o'clock at night.
+Lovely stuff.)</p>
 </blockquote>
 <cite><a class="external-links" href="https://iporlemedia.podbean.com/e/the-70s-stop-herethe-new-year-show">Podbean</a></cite>
 </td></tr>